alex-t-nguyen/Alphabetical-String-Sort/README.md

 # Alphabetical-String-Sort
-Develop a program that arranges the series of decimal numbers shown in ascending order from smallest to largest, then prints them out.
-When the numbers are printed, put a carriage return/line feed between each, for neatness.
+Compose a program to
+arrange the characters in
+“Hello, world!\n” in numerical order, smallest value to largest, and print out the result.
+That will of course mean that the string of characters looks more or less like gibberish, but the characters will be in proper numerical order, smallest to largest.

-- Note 1: You will
+- Note that this requires a
-not need any counters, as the data provided has a final zero value, so that all you have to do is test for 0 and then quit.
-Note that the 0 is
-NOT to be printed out—it is not a value to be compared but merely an
-“edge” to tell you that the list is over.
+recursive program to be done
+properly.
+As for the other two problems in this set, you can paste a copy of the program to the right for your records, if you wish.